 The free version of Gmail is ad-supported using ads that appear on the right and not in your email, making them very unobtrusive.

 The free version works great, but if you want some extra perks and no ads, you can use a paid business version of Gmail that offers more storage, integration with other email (i.e. MS Outlook), 24/7 phone and email support, 99.9% uptime, and you can create a personal email (i.e. email@example.com).
 Google offers two paid plans, one for $5 and one for $10 per month.

 You don't need a Google account in order to set up Gmail.
 In fact, all you need is a valid existing email address and agree to Google's terms and conditions.
 Having a Gmail account makes it easy to use other Google services, such as AdSense, AdWords or Google Search Console (formally Webmaster Tools), Blogger, Youtube, Google+, and all other Google properties.

 How Gmail Can Help the Home Business Owner

 There are many great features and add-ons you can use to make Gmail a tool in your home business.
 Some include:

 - Create folders to organize and store email.
-For example, you can create a folder for each projects you're working on by email newsletter you receive.
+For example, you can create a folder for each project you're working on.

 - Label email to sort and organize even more—for example, if you want to identify specific topics or clients within a folder.
 If you have a folder for freelance writing work, within that folder, you can label emails by client name.

-- Colored stars to organize even more.
+- Colored stars help you to organize even more.
 You can choose which and how many stars you want available.
-For example, you can identify what's a to-do versus a to-read by what color start you choose.
+For example, you can identify what's a to-do versus a to-read by what color star you choose.

 - Customize Gmail tabs to organize your inbox.
-This helps you divide personal email from business.
+This helps you separate personal email from business.
 Or commercial email (i.e. coupons from your favorite retailers) from your regular inbox.